dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Project_Euler.md

 ## Example Problems

-These are three of my favorite problems.
-You can use these, or pick different ones from the list.
+These are three of my favorite problems from the list, along with a few tips for solving them.
+You can complete these or pick different ones that interest you.

 ### Smallest Multiple (Problem 5)